What Is Parametric Insurance?

 No deductibleIncludes liability coverage

-This is especially useful in widespread disasters, where hundreds or thousands of simultaneous claims can bog down the claims system and lead to months of delays.
+This is especially useful in widespread disasters, when hundreds or thousands of claims can bog down the system and lead to months of delays.

-Parametric insurance policies also don't have deductibles, exclusions or adjusters to determine the extent of the damage, so the process of making a claim is very simple.
+Parametric insurance policies also don't have deductibles, exclusions or adjusters to determine damage, so making a claim is very simple.

 When should I consider parametric insurance?

-Parametric insurance is most useful in two situations: when you can't get adequate coverage from another source or when you need your payout to be fast.
+Parametric insurance is most useful in two situations: when you can't get coverage elsewhere or need payouts fast.

 When you can't get coverage elsewhere

-Homeowners whose properties are at a very high risk of damage from a specific peril sometimes can't get a typical homeowners insurance policy or can only get one that excludes that peril.
-For example, homeowners in California might not be able to get protected from wildfires, or coastal Florida residents might not be protected from hurricane wind damage.
+If your home is at very high risk of damage from a specific event, you may not be able to get a typical homeowners insurance policy — or only get one excluding that event.
+For example, homeowners might not be protected from wildfires in California or hurricane wind damage in coastal Florida.

-Other perils aren't covered by any kind of insurance or are only covered under very expensive extra policies.
+Other events aren't covered by any insurance or only covered with very expensive extra policies.
 This includes things like volcanoes and earthquakes.

-In all of these cases, you would likely be eligible to buy a parametric insurance policy to help protect against losses.
+In these cases, you could likely buy a parametric insurance policy to help protect against losses.

-If you're concerned about the speed with which you might get paid, a parametric insurance policy could be beneficial.
-Suppose you live in an area susceptible to hurricanes, and your roof is damaged by a storm.
-Even if wind damage is covered by your policy, getting an adjuster to come to inspect your claim and then having your roof fixed may take weeks or months.
+If you're concerned about being paid quickly, parametric insurance could be beneficial.
+Suppose you live in an area prone to hurricanes, and your roof is damaged by a storm.
+Even if your homeowners policy covers wind damage, getting an adjuster to inspect your claim and then fixing your roof may take weeks or months.

-On the other hand, if you have a parametric policy that pays out anytime there's a Category 3 or higher storm, you'd be paid soon after the incident occurred.
+On the other hand, if you have a parametric policy that pays out anytime there's a category 3 or higher storm, you'd be paid soon after the storm.

-However, given the extra cost of parametric insurance and the fact that you're likely required to have regular homeowners insurance anyway, it's usually best to have a smaller policy of only a few thousand dollars to act as a stopgap before your regular home insurance goes into effect.
+However, given the cost of parametric insurance and the fact you likely need homeowners insurance anyway, it's usually best to buy only a few thousand dollars of coverage to act as a stopgap before your homeowner insurance kicks in.

 To help meet a high deductible

-Some parametric insurance policies work in tandem with your regular homeowners insurance to help you meet your deductible.
-This is a common use-case for homeowners whose properties are at a high risk of one particular source of damage, like flooding, earthquakes or hurricanes.
+Some parametric policies work together with your homeowners insurance to help you meet your deductible.
+This is common for homeowners whose properties are at a high risk of one event, such as flooding, earthquakes or hurricanes.

-For example, you might have a regular deductible on your homeowners insurance policy of $2,000 but a hurricane deductible of $20,000.
-A parametric insurance policy tied to a hurricane could help you meet that deductible without having to pay it out of pocket.
+For example, you might have a regular deductible of $2,000 but a hurricane deductible of $20,000.
+A parametric insurance policy tied to a hurricane could help you pay that deductible so it's not all out of pocket.

 When not to get a parametric insurance policy

-Parametric insurance isn't a catchall replacement for a regular homeowners insurance policy.
-If you buy parametric insurance, you're only protected against one very specific instance, and only if specific criteria are met.
+Parametric insurance isn't a catchall replacement for a homeowners policy.
+If you buy parametric insurance, you're only protected against one specific event that meets explicit criteria.

 While regular homeowners insurance protects you against a wide variety of damage sources, each parametric policy only covers one thing.
-To protect yourself against fire, theft and wind damage, you'd need three separate policies — but all of these perils are covered by a single homeowners policy.
+So, for example, if you wanted to protect yourself against fire, theft and wind damage, you'd need three separate policies.
+One homeowners policy would cover all three of these.

-Plus, any homeowners insurance requirements you have — such as from a homeowners association (HOA), or if your mortgage requires a policy — likely won't be satisfied by parametric insurance.
+Plus, parametric insurance likely won't cover any homeowners insurance requirements you have from a homeowners association or mortgage company, for instance.

 How do I get parametric insurance?